MicrosoftDocs/azure-reference-other/stream-analytics-docs/nchar-azure-stream-analytics.md

 # NCHAR (Azure Stream Analytics)

-Returns the Unicode character with the specified integer code, as defined by the Unicode standard (UTF-8).
+Returns the Unicode character with the specified integer code, as defined by the Unicode standard.

 ## Syntax